 The primary materials used to produce finished goods are called raw materials.
 These unused items are still not in the work-in-progress or finished stage.
-E.g. plastic for manufacturing toys, leather for making jackets.
+E.g. plastic for manufacturing toys, and leather for making jackets.

 WIP inventory accounts for all the items that are in the production process or are partially completed.
 E.g. Half assembled products, such as components of a printing machine, are included in this category.

-After the final production process, whatever item is out for sale includes finished goods inventory.
+After the final production process, whatever item is out for sale includes the finished goods inventory.
 E.g. packaged toy or a fully ready printing machine.

-Maintenance, Repair, and Operating Supplies (MRO):
+Maintenance, Repair, and Operating Supplies (MRO)

 Inventory Management Process